 Our automobile contracts are geographically concentrated in the states of California, Texas, and Florida.
 Such states may be particularly susceptible to natural disasters: earthquake in the case of California, and hurricanes and flooding in the states of Florida and Texas.
 Natural disasters, in those states or others, could cause a material number of our vehicle purchasers to lose their jobs, or could damage or destroy vehicles that secure our automobile contracts.
-In either case, such events could result in our receiving reduced collections on our automobile contracts, and could thus result in reductions in our revenues or the cash flows available to us.
+In either case, such events could result in our receiving reduced collections on our automobile contracts, and could thus result in reductions in our revenues and cash flow.